Broadband and Mobile Phones in France: A Complete Guide

-Getting a French phone number is one of the first things you will need to do when you arrive to France.
+Getting a French phone number is one of the first things you will need to do when you arrive in France.
 Learn how to get a mobile phone in France in our guide.

 Sign on to a French phone plan today!Call our English-speaking customer service line at 09 77 55 72 27 (Monday to Friday, from 8 am to 9 pm, 9:30 am to 6:30 pm on Saturdays and on Sundays 9 am to 5 pm) or ask for a free callback to get help to subscribe to a phone contract that will suit your needs and budget - it's free!.

 Unlocking Your Mobile Phone to Use in France

 French cell phones, like the rest of Europe, operate on the GSM cellular network.
-Whether you are just visiting France or settling in the country, unlocking your phone and ensuring it's GSM compatible so that you can use it in France with a French SIM card is a handy and cost-efficient means of of communication.
+Whether you are just visiting France or settling in the country, unlocking your phone and ensuring it's GSM compatible so that you can use it in France with a French SIM card is a handy and cost-efficient means of communication.